Celtic68/grbUniformOrdering/WeeklyReflection.md

 implement front end validation as well as time allows.
 I secured the Add Player and Edit User pages for users and admins as those are the pages I have completed - I will add the pages as I create them from here on out.
 Next up will be to deploy my indie project in its current state to AWS.

+### Week 8 – 10/21/19 through 10/27/19
+#### Tasks Completed:

+* Database and tables created on the AWS EC2 instance
+* Added the static table data
+* Deployed the initial version of the project to AWS and tested the authentication functionality for correctness

+On 10/22, I got my database and tables for the indie project created on my AWS instance.
+At the same time, I inserted the data into the tables that support sizes, etc. Once that was done, I plunged ahead and set up the instance for my indie project, bundled up the war file, and deployed it to AWS.
+I then tested through the sign up and login processes to ensure the authentication process worked.
+As of the end of the day on 10/22, my project is up and running on EC2.
+The only piece left for checkpoint 3 is to get data showing on one of the jsps.